 Zero dengue deaths after 169 days

-Bangladesh saw no deaths from dengue in the past 24 hours, a first since June 29, according to the Directorate General of Health Services.
+Bangladesh saw no deaths from dengue in 24 hours, a first since June 29, according to the Directorate General of Health Services.

 However, public health experts are advising caution in interpreting the data.